-These gluten free brown butter cookies are thick bakery-style brown sugar cookies loaded with M&M’s that your Valentine is sure to love!
+This gluten free brown butter cookie cake is loaded with M&M's and chocolate chunks that your Valentine is sure to love!

 If I knew how tasty brown butter was, I would have tried it so much sooner in all my cookies.
-I can’t believe how much of a difference browning your butter makes in the overall flavor of these cookies.
+I can't believe how much of a difference browning your butter makes in the overall flavor of this cookie cake.

-These cookies are basically my gluten free chocolate chip cookies with M&M’s replacing the chocolate chips and brown butter replacing the butter.
-They’re a family favorite for a reason–they’re big and thick and so yummy!!
+This cookie cake uses my perfect gluten free chocolate chip cookies recipe with M&M's added and brown butter replacing the butter.
+They're a family favorite for a reason--they're big and thick and so yummy!!

-- Baking soda — this is the only leavener aside from the eggs.
-It makes for a more dense cookie.
+- Baking soda -- this is the only leavener aside from the eggs.
+It makes for a more dense cookie cake.

-- M&M’s — I’ve made these with a bag of Valentine M&M’s, but you can use whatever M&M’s you’d like, or even go traditional with chocolate chips or chunks.
+- M&M's and chocolate chips/chunks -- I've made these with a bag of Valentine M&M's, but you can use whatever M&M's you'd like, or even go traditional with just chocolate chips or chunks.

 Using Brown Butter as a Replacement for Softened Butter

-It’s really easy to make brown butter and it can be substituted in pretty much any recipe you have for cookies or even cakes, but there are a few things to consider when doing so.
+It's really easy to make brown butter and it can be substituted in pretty much any recipe you have for cookies or even cakes.
+However, there are a few things to consider when doing so.

-First, when browning the butter you don’t want to go past the point of no return.
-What I mean is you don’t want to burn the butter.
-You just want to brown it and create that rich, nutty flavor that’s so enticing.
-If you burn it, you’ll have to start over completely.
-So be careful and continuously watch it, swirling the pan all throughout to ensure it doesn’t get too brown (burnt).
+First, when browning the butter you don't want to go past the point of no return.
+What I mean is you don't want to burn the butter.
+You just want to brown it and create that rich, nutty flavor that's so enticing.
+If you burn it, you'll have to start over completely.
+Swirl the pan and continuously watch it throughout to ensure it doesn't get too brown (burnt).

-Another thing to think about is if you’re substituting brown butter in a recipe that calls for regular softened butter, you’ll need to adjust the amount.
-When browning butter, the volume of the butter is reduced because the water content is cooked off.
-So 1 cup of butter that’s been browned is reduced to 3/4 cup of butter.
+Another thing to think about is if you're substituting brown butter in a recipe that calls for regular softened butter, you'll need to adjust the amount.
+The volume of the butter is reduced because much of the water content is cooked off.
+One cup of browned butter is reduced to ¾ cup.

-When making these cookies, the original recipe calls for 1 cup of butter.
-So I needed to bump up that amount to 1 1/2 cups of butter to make it to a full cup when all was said and done!
+When making this cookie cake, the original recipe calls for 1 cup of butter.
+So I needed to bump up that amount to 1 ½ cups of butter to make it to a full cup when all was said and done!

 Making Brown Butter